Brass Knuckle Volition

-It didn’t take working at the storage facility to make me do that,
+It didn’t take working there to make me do that,

-I was already in the habit of disposing of pictures from my childhood.
+I was already in the habit of trashing pictures from my childhood.

-Every year that passes me by I take another three or another dozen
+Every year that passes I take another three or another dozen

 I’m performing a Black Mass against family and keepsakes.

-I’m doing that whenever I put a Hallmark Gift Card into a bag of cigarette butts and candy wrappers
+It’s a black Mass when I drop a Hallmark Card into a bag of cigarette butts

 and turn into paper soup.

-It took working at the storage facility to make me not feel guilt.
+But it took working at the storage to make me lose my guilt.

 and they never showed up

-that charred human flesh to get back home
+they were men who charred human flesh to get back home,

 at Uncle Bob’s.